 Seven varieties are permitted, of which only Pinot Noir.
 Pinot Meunier and Chardonnay play a role.
 The four varieties Arbane.
 Petit Meslier.
 Pinot gris (Fromenteau) and Pinot Blanc are permitted for historical reasons, but only occupy 90 hectares. authorized education forms are Chablis, Cordon de Royat.
 Guyot and Vallée de la Marne.
 These are short ones Rebschnitte that ensure moderate production.
 The maximum yield is determined annually by the CIVC and depends on the weather and the economic situation.
 If there is an oversupply of champagne, throttling.
 In 2004 this was 14,000 kg / ha of grapes including a 2,000 kg reserve.

-The individual work steps that are now described essentially correspond to the production of a bottle-fermented one sparkling wine (Quality sparkling wine) or sparkling wine,
+The individual work steps that are now given essentially correspond to the production of a bottle-fermented one sparkling wine (Quality sparkling wine) or sparkling wine,

 As a rule, the grapes are harvested early; that is, with a lower one Mostgewicht, Also a particularly low one earnings doesn't matter much.
 The main criterion for the optimal quality of the grapes is not a high sugar content, but the ability to produce acidic base wines.
 Furthermore, they are astringent phenols (Anthocyanins, tannins) undesirable.
 The grape price is based on the system Échelle des crus established.
 The best champagne houses use for theirs Cuvée de Prestige only grapes with the highest grade.
 The grapes are harvested by hand, all immature and rotten goods are selected.
 The minimum amount for the potential alcohol content in the must is also set annually (around 9% vol).

-This process determines the distinctive character and quality of the product.
+This process decides on the unmistakability and quality of the product.
 The combination of wines and vintages requires experience, sensory Skills, imagination and care.
-In detail, it is a well-kept secret of the houses.
-At this point, it is decided whether the wine quality is sufficient to create a millésime (vintage champagne), which only takes place in particularly good years (free choice of the houses).
+In detail, it is a well kept secret of the houses.
+At this point it is decided whether the wine quality is sufficient to create a millésime (vintage champagne), which only takes place in particularly good years (free choice of the houses).
 According to the EU regulation, such a must contain at least 85% of the specified vintage, which the CIVC has tightened to 100%.

-One of the basic regulations is that the champagne has to go through a second fermentation in a bottle after the alcoholic one (in no case in the tank or barrel).
+One of the basic regulations is that after the alcoholic one has to go through a second fermentation in a bottle (in no case in a tank or barrel).
 That champagne in that bottle must have been fermented, in which it is also marketed, was only available in standard bottle formats (0.75 l) and Magnum (1.5 l) limited.
 All small and the remaining large formats were allowed to be filled from normal bottles.
 Since the beginning of 2002, half bottles (0.375 l) and Jeroboam (3 l) be fermented in the original bottle.
 Some producers like jug or Pommery have always treated all of their formats like this.

 In order to trigger bottle fermentation, the so-called liqueur de tirage ( filling dosage ) added.
 Depending on the existing residual sugar this is a small amount of a mixture of cane sugar dissolved in wine and special yeasts of about 25 g / l.
 From many producers Rüttelhilfen how bentonite added to the later dégorgement (Removal of the yeast set).
 This is followed by bottling with a Capsules be closed.
-Some producers have a small, thimble-sized plastic cup (bidule) on the inside of the crown cap that holds the yeast deposit.
+Some producers have a small, thimble-sized plastic cup on the inside of the crown cap ( bidule ) attached, which holds the yeast deposit.

 Bottle fermentation takes around ten days to three months at relatively low temperatures between 9 and 12 ° Celsius.
 The alcohol content increases by about 1.2% to 1.3% vol. Under high pressure of at least 3.5 to 6 bar, the typical, very fine-bubble foam (French “pinch de mousse”) is created in the form of carbon dioxide.
 Height Perlfähigkeit of champagne (sparkling wine) with tiny pearls is a decisive quality criterion.

-Due to the bottle fermentation, a sediment is formed from dead yeast cells (lie).
+The bottle fermentation creates a sediment from dead yeast cells (lie).
 The bottles must now be stored for at least 15 months (including at least 12 months on the lees), and three years for vintage champagne.
 But there is also champagne with 10, 20 and rarely even up to 50 years of storage.
 The longer the yeast is stored, the shorter the drinkability when open.
 On average, the storage time for non-vintage products is 2.5 to 5 years.
 In the process, substances are taken from the dead yeast residues and the fine, sparkling, typical taste is developed.

-The bottles are inserted with their neck down into the inclined and initially very steep pupitres (vibrating consoles).
-For up to three months, they are manually shaken daily by the remueur (jogger), rotated by an eighth circle and the desk set a little flatter until the bottles are upside down and the sediment is in the bottle neck behind the cork.
+The bottles are inserted with the neck down into the inclined and initially very steep pupitres (vibrating consoles).
+For a period of up to three months, they are manually shaken by the remueur (jogger), rotated by an eighth circle and the desk set a little flatter until the bottles are upside down and the sediment is in the bottle neck behind the cork.
 This is usually done 24 to 32 times.
 As a positioning aid for the remueur, many houses on bottle bottom on Winery point (marque) attached.
 Experienced vibrators can handle 30,000 to 50,000 bottles of champagne per day.
-The time and labor-intensive manual remuage is used by large companies today Gyropalettes (computer-controlled metal boxes), which shortens the process to one week.
-The latest processes are supposed to make both the remuage and the gyropalettes superfluous.
+The time and labor-intensive manual remuage is used today by large companies of Gyropalettes (computer-controlled metal boxes), which shortens the process to one week.
+The latest procedures are supposed to make both the remuage and the gyropalettes superfluous.
 For this, adsorptive are strong alginates used.

-Certain houses postpone the removal of the sediment as long as possible after the remuage in order to increase the fullness of taste through the long storage on the yeast.
+After the remuage, certain houses delay the removal of the sediment as long as possible in order to increase the fullness of taste through the long storage on the yeast.
 A trademark of the champagne house that is protected in this regard Bollinger is Récemment dégorgé (RD).
 Warm disgorgement (dégorgement à la volée) requires great skill to avoid excessive losses.
 Today cold disgorgement (dégorgement à la glace) is mainly used.
 The bottles are put with their necks in an ice-cold saline solution and then opened (Dégorgier hook).
-The almost frozen lump of yeast shoots out; the champagne splashed in the process is refilled if necessary.
+The almost frozen lump of yeast shoots out; the champagne sprayed in the process is refilled if necessary.
 The video (click to view) shows the manual process in the champagne house Philipponnat; you can see the yeast in the bottle neck:

-Alternatively, the so-called liqueur d'expédition ( liqueur ) added.
-This is a mixture of wine and cane sugar or, for some producers, too brandy, This will replace the missing amount in the bottle due to the removal of the yeast and the champagne will have the desired degree of sweetness ( sugar content ).
+Alternatively, the so-called Liqueur d'expédition ( liqueur ) added.
+This is a mixture of wine and cane sugar or, for some producers, too brandy, This replaces the amount missing in the bottle due to the removal of the yeast and gives the champagne the desired degree of sweetness ( sugar content ).
 This dosage is not required for high-quality vintage champagne or for very long yeast storage.
 Then the text pas dosé, dosage zéro or brut nature will appear on the label - this means "without dosage".
-After the cork has been pressed into the bottle neck by compression, it is covered with a metal cap (capsule), which in turn is covered by a Agraffe designated wire basket (Muselet) is fixed.
+After the cork has been pushed into the bottle neck by compression, it is covered with a metal cap (capsule), which in turn is covered by a Agraffe designated wire basket (Muselet) is fixed.
 In order to optimally combine the dosage with the wine, an as Poignettage (also called piquetage) manual or mechanical shaking of the bottles.
-The video clip (click to view) shows the mechanical addition of the shipping dose and the corking at Billiot.
+The video clip (click to view) shows the mechanical addition of the shipping dose and the corking at the Billiot company.

 For champagne (sparkling wines) like to be special Bottle sizes used, which are often named after famous biblical characters.
 Since the production is very expensive and complex, this is not done by all champagne houses and only in smaller quantities.

 A frequently asked question is whether champagne is suitable for long storage and develops like a high-quality still wine.
 As a rule, he has the Climax already reached from marketing (see under sparkling wine ).
 Several finds of bottles in shipwrecks have shown that the "ideal storage conditions" (dark, cool, high pressure, quiet storage) mean that even very old champagne can still be enjoyed.
-The record is held by a Veuve-Clicquot from the year 1839, which was found in a wreck in 2010, which after more than 170 years was not only edible, it even tasted excellent (see details below Veuve Clicquot-Ponsardin ).
+The record is held by a Veuve-Clicquot of the year 1839, found in a wreck in 2010, which after more than 170 years was not only edible but also tasted excellent (see details below Veuve Clicquot-Ponsardin ).
 A diverse culture has developed around the enjoyment of champagne (sparkling wine).
 For example, it is tradition and international standard for ship christenings To use champagne.
 See further examples below Champagne cocktail.
 Champagne bottle.
 Champagne glass.
 Champagne bucket.
 Champagne pyramid.
 Champagne Pliers.
 Placomusophilie and sabrage (Champagne-heads).

 Complete lists of the numerous vinification measures or cellar techniques, as well as the various types of wine, sparkling wine and distillate regulated by wine law are under the keyword winemaking contain.
 There is extensive wine law information under the keyword wine law,